-One of the major tradeoffs between solutions and the setup time and complexity is the ability to synchronise account permissions and identities between the originating Azure AD tenant and the solution identity.
-Each solution will handle this differently depending on the identity option selected in Part 1 of the series.
+One of the major trade offs between solutions and the setup time and complexity is the ability to synchronise account permissions and identities between the originating Azure AD tenant and the solution identity.
+Each solution will handle this differently depending on the identity option selected in part one of the series.

 Native Azure AD Integration

 Due to the fact that Azure AD is the originating database and the authenticating database there is no need to synchronise accounts.
 All Azure AD users and groups can be used within the application and will always be up to date.

 Certain applications provide their own hooks into identity providers to collect the required information such as usernames and group details.
 This is often simpler than setting up custom configuration and because it is managed through the application itself is unlikely to need significant additional infrastructure or configuration.

 It is worth noting that since each solution will develop their own integration there can be a significant variance in concepts and functionality.
 It is recommended that these systems are trailed prior to committing to full rollout.

 SAML 2.0 is purely an authentication mechanism which means that there must be a user object already in the solution’s database to map the authentication request to the required permissions.
 To automate the provisioning of this there is a separate technology named System for Cross-domain Identity Management (SCIM).
 This provides an event driven model for solutions to receive user and group updates directly from an appropriate identity provider (of which Azure AD is).
 This allows compatible solutions to automatically generate the users and groups based on Azure AD groups and allow authentication via SAML.

 It is worth noting that since each solution will develop their own integration with SCIM there can be a significant variance in concepts and functionality.
 It is recommended that these systems are trailed prior to committing to full rollout.

 Custom Synchronisation Script